hlascelles/que-scheduler/README.md

    have are due.
 It enqueues those jobs and then itself.
 Repeat.
 1. After a deploy that changes the config, the job notices any new jobs to schedule, and knows which ones to forget.
 It does not need to be re-enqueued or restarted.

+## DB Migrations

+When there is a major version (breaking) change, a migration should be run in.
+The version of the migration proceeds at a faster rate than the version of the gem.
+To run in all the migrations required up to a number, just migrate to that number with one line, and it will perform all the intermediary steps.

+ie, `Que::Scheduler::Migrations.migrate!(version: 4)` will perform all migrations necessary to reach migration version `4`.

+As of migration `4`, two elements are added to the DB for que-scheduler to run.

+1. The first is the scheduler job itself, which runs forever, re-enqueuing itself to performs its duties.
+1. The second part comprises the audit table `que_scheduler_audit` and the "enqueued" table `que_scheduler_audit`.
+The first tracks when the scheduler calculated what was necessary to run (if anything).
+The second then logs every job that the scheduler enqueues.

+## Upgrading

+que-scheduler uses [semantic versioning](https://semver.org/), so major version changes will usually require additional actions to be taken upgrading from one major version to another.

+Major feature changes are listed below.
+The full [CHANGELOG](https://github.com/hlascelles/que-scheduler/blob/master/CHANGELOG.md) can be found in the root of the project.

+#### Versions 3.x
+  - Addition of numerous extra columns to the audit table.
+  - Requires migration: `Que::Scheduler::Migrations.migrate!(version: 4)`
+#### Versions 2.x
+  - Introduction of the audit table.
+  - Support for older versions of postgres
+  - Requires migration: `Que::Scheduler::Migrations.migrate!(version: 3)`
+#### Versions 1.x
+  - Sequel support
+  - Config specified Timezone support
+  - Requires migration: `Que::Scheduler::Migrations.migrate!(version: 1)`
+#### Versions 0.x
+  - The first public release.
+  - Requires migration: `Que::Scheduler::Migrations.migrate!(version: 1)`

 ## System requirements